 I do not extend credit.
 Sessions must be paid for on completion.
 Cash, cheque, credit card, direct debit or paypal is accepted (please note for paypal, you must elect to pay the paypal transfer charge).

 Fees are applicable on a sliding scale, and are self assessed.
-Please view the payment options and scales as relevant for Australia, China, or International.
+Please view the payment options and scales as relevant to the country you are in by contacting us.

 If my professional time is required for other services that you request such as report writing, attendance at meetings, or email exchanges, I charge my time on a prorated basis.

 I charge an hourly rate.
 So sessions which are 1.5 hours - such as the first session - are charged at 1.5 x the hourly rate.